rolling-scopes-school/tasks/react/modules/tasks/README.md

 # General requirements for all the tasks

-Those requireminets are applied to all the tasks, if not provided in the task explicitly
+Those requirements are applied to all the tasks, if not provided in the task explicitly

 ## Questions